Dallia: Species

 Mitochondrial sequence data was examined from D. pectoralis and D. admirabilis and did not indicate that speciation within the genus in Russia; however, genetic isolation within Alaska for populations of D. pectoralis could be high and associated with karyotype differences.

+Fossil remains of Dallia are known from the Late Miocene near Homer, Alaska, suggesting they were found further south in the past.
+Pleistocene-aged fossil remains also suggest they ranged significantly more west in Siberia as well.